nuuuwan/news_lk3_data/README.md

 ### The government is a new decision to issue permanent appointments

 *2024-04-25 22:20:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/195973) · `si`

+The government plans to offer permanent appointments to local government employees, following discussions between President Ranil Wickremesinghe and MPs.
+This decision affects around 8400 employees.

+🟩

 The government is focusing on providing permanent appointments for employees in local government bodies.